lifenture/browser-extension-translate/README.md

 # Translate with Kagi Extension

-A Safari web extension that allows users to quickly translate web pages to Polish using Kagi Translate.
+A Safari web extension that allows users to quickly translate web pages using Kagi Translate.

 ## Features